jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 - the physical disease started to exist through the senses of the Wuhan doctors
 - the metaphysical idea existed in Nature, but not in human minds.
 It only existed in minds after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as Covid-19

+## Metaphysical Idea versus Physical Matter

 This strengthens the fact that physical things are tangible and perceivable through our five senses, while metaphysical things are perceivable through our intellect and feelings.

+{{< img src="/photos/objects/mugecon.jpg" alt="Mug Economics">}}

 The mug only existed after the maker of mugs had the idea of a mug, as to be able to create a physical mug.
 It follows that Covid-19 existed after Nature had the idea for it, and that its solution already exists in Nature*.

 {{< me date="December 14, 2021" >}}